jpmeijers/RN2483-Arduino-Library/README.md

 Follow the instructions on https://www.arduino.cc/en/Guide/Libraries to import this library into your Arduino IDE.

 # Examples
-Examples with this library are meant to be used to contribute to TTN Mapper.
+Examples with this library are meant to be used to contribute to TTN Mapper (http://ttnmapper.org).

 # License
-All code in this repository falls under the Apache v2.0 license.
+All code in this repository falls under the Apache v2.0 license, unless otherwise stated in the header of the respective file.

    Copyright 2016 JP Meijers